-Breaking down $\mathcal{F}_{LSM}$, initially, the given data $D$ is partitioned into a hierarchical structure through tree levels ($Par_{TreeLevel}$), employing a level bloom filter ($I_{LevelBloomFilter}$) that generates a Boolean index indicating the presence of a key at a particular level.
-Within each level, data are segregated into distinct SST files ($Par_{SST}$) with an index that maintains the key range within each SST and uses linear search, acting as the SST index ($I_{SST}$).
-Each SST arranges data in a sorted manner and is further divided into uniform blocks ($Par_{Block}$) containing key-value pairs ($Par_{KV}$).
-Furthermore, each SST contains an index block as part of its metadata, which includes an index entry for every data block ($I_{IndexBlock}$) facilitated by binary search, along with KV pairs indexed by $I_{KV}$ that are subjected to linear search in RocksDB.
-Fig.~\ref{fig:prev-designs} demonstrates four different $Par_{Block}$ configurations \{a,b,c,d\}, each generating a unique block-level division within the same SST file; further details are provided in \S~\ref{sec:design:overview}.
+$\mathcal{F}_{LSM}$ partitions data $D$ hierarchically via tree levels ($P_{TreeLevel}$), using a level bloom filter ($I_{LevelBloomFilter}$) that marks key presence at each level~\cite{dayan2018optimal}.
+Each level stores data in separate SST files ($P_{SST}$) with a linear-search index ($I_{SST}$) tracking key ranges.
+Each SST sorts data and splits it into blocks ($P_{Block}$) with key-value pairs ($P_{KV}$).
+Each SST’s metadata has an index block with entries ($I_{IndexBlock}$) for data blocks enabling binary search, and KV pairs ($I_{KV}$) accessed via linear search in RocksDB.
+Fig.~\ref{fig:prev-designs} shows four $P_{Block}$ setups \{a,b,c,d\} that each yield different block divisions in one SST file; see \S\ref{sec:design:overview} for details.